CyberAnt-Coder/Incident-Report-Analysis/README.md

-<h1>Incident-Report-Analysis</h1>
+# Incident-Report-Analysis

-<h2>Description</h2>
+## Description
-In this lab, we were given a blank template for an Incident Report Analysis.
+In this lab, I used a blank template for an Incident Report Analysis.
 This involved a detailed examination of a security incident as well as how it applied to the NIST framework.
-In this scenario, we used the template to examine a DDos attack.
+I then used this blank template to examine a DDos attack.
 <br />

 # Incident Report Analysis